damhau/azdo-pipeline-explorer/README.md

 ## Introduction

-This Visual Studio Code extension connects to Azure DevOps and allows you to select a project and view the status of the last pipelines and their logs.
-It also provides auto-refresh functionality and pipeline log details in an output channel.
+This Visual Studio Code extension connects to Azure DevOps and allows you to select a project and a pipeline definition to view the status of the last pipelines runs and their logs.
+You can also start and stop a pipeline and approve/reject an pending pipeline.

 ## Features

-- View the project in Azure DEvops with a optional filter.
+- View the project in Azure Devops with a optional filter.
 - View the pipeline definition with their folder structure.
 - Start and approve pipelines.
 - View the last 20 build pipelines in Azure DevOps.
 20 is the default settings but it is customizable.